kanishka-linux/rpi-utilities/README.md

         $ chmod +x rpiscript.py
         $ ./rpiscript.py

+        with latest mpv on debian bullseye

+        $ ./rpiscript mpv-latest

 2. Note down local http address which will be printed on the terminal at the end of above step.
 It will be of the format `http://ip:port` (e.g. http://192.168.1.1:9001)

 3. Disable `xcompmgr` on RPi using `raspi-config`, otherwise it will cause screen tearing when playing video.